ABCD-ReproNim/exercises/week_11/week_11_year_2025_quiz.md

 ### Quiz Instructions
 In this Week 12 Data Exercise, we will ask you a few questions about [Biospecimens in ABCD and Machine Learning](https://abcd-repronim.github.io/materials/week-11/).

-We will being by asking you a few questions about [ABCD Biospecimens and Reproducible workflows in Repronim](https://abcd-repronim.github.io/materials/week-9/).
-Please view the [lecture video](https://youtu.be/QcsifMz5_fQ) before completing this quiz.

 ***

 ## ABCD questions